 Antiperspirants and Other Medical Approaches

 If natural treatments are not enough, patients can use antiperspirant and topical creams to reduce sweating.
 These typically use a combination of aluminum and other ingredients to prevent excessive sweating at the sweat gland.
 They are most effective when used on dry skin and applied at night to allow the formulation to sink in.
+In some cases, baby powder will help with excessive sweating, although it won't stop its production.
 Finally, if a patient cannot fix the root cause of their night sweats, there are oral medications that can prevent systemic sweating.
 The most common class of medications used to do this are called anticholinergics.
 They are not without side effects but can be of great help to patients who may otherwise be unable to get proper rest.
 There are other medications available, but anticholinergics are typically the most effective in this case.

 If a person is experiencing night sweats due to menopause then there are several things they can try to reduce their symptoms.
 Eating a proper diet can improve symptoms as well as reducing substances like caffeine, spicy foods, and alcohol.
 Women can also try hormonal medications to reduce the side effects of menopause and ease the stress of excessive sweating.